Equatorial Guinea Travel Information

 Spanish and French are the official languages of Equatorial Guinea, although the majority of the population speak African languages.

-Equatorial Guinea is a malaria area and malaria medication is essential - consult your doctor to decide which prophylaxis will suit you best.
+Equatorial Guinea is a malaria area and malaria medication is essential.
+Visitors should consult their doctors to decide which prophylaxis will suit them best.
 Vaccinations are recommended for hepatitis A, hepatitis B and typhoid.
 Those who will be spending a lot of time outdoors and may be at risk of animal bites should also consider a rabies vaccination.
 Yellow fever certificates are required for any travellers arriving from infected areas in Africa or the Americas, and a yellow fever vaccination is recommended for all visitors to Equatorial Guinea.
 Travellers should not drink tap water in Equatorial Guinea unless it has been boiled, filtered or chemically disinfected.
-Don't drink anything with ice in it, don't eat fruit and vegetables unless they have been peeled or cooked, and ensure that meals are eaten while hot and not left to cool.
+Visitors should also avoid anything with ice in it, as well as fruit and vegetables unless they have been peeled or cooked.
+It's best to ensure that meals are eaten while hot and not left to cool.
 Travellers should note that food bought from street vendors can be hazardous.

 Medical facilities are extremely limited in Equatorial Guinea and the country suffers frequent shortages of essential medications and supplies.
 Comprehensive travel insurance is recommended but most doctors will expect payment in cash.
 Visitors should bring along any medicine they require, in the original packaging and with a signed and dated letter from their doctor detailing what the medication is and why it is necessary.